SostheneA/RHISEA/README.md

-# Rhisea
+# RHISEA

 > ***"R Package for Mixed-Stock Analysis Extending HISEA with Flexible and Robust Classification Frameworks"***

-Rhisea modernizes and extends HISEA with flexible, robust classification frameworks to estimate source contributions and assign individuals to their stock of origin, with rigorous uncertainty quantification.
+RHISEA modernizes and extends HISEA with flexible, robust classification frameworks to estimate source contributions and assign individuals to their stock of origin, with rigorous uncertainty quantification.

 ## Key features: